sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

        ↓
 Where is it?

-Job 3 — DECISION
+### Job 3 — DECISION
 Software asks:

-“What should I do about it?”
+“What action should be taken?”
 Example:

 Human detected